 5. How long is the school day/year?

 School is in session from 8:00am until 2:00pm, or 6 hours a day, for 236 days per year, including summer session.
 Spaulding Youth Center School is a year-round program.
-Click here for the current 2016-2017 school calendar.
-Or if you are interested in the 2017-2018 school calendar, click here to view and download next year’s calendar.
+Click here to view and download the 2017-2018 school calendar.

 1. How many students reside on the Spaulding Youth Center campus?